getgrav/grav-learn/pages/02.content/05.media/docs.md

 ## Links and Lightboxes

 The display modes above can also be used in combination with links and lightboxes, which are explained in more detail later.
-Important to not however is:
+Important to note however is:

 >>>> Grav does not provide lightbox-functionality, you need a plugin for this.